 This is one of three APP courses wherein students will study the structure, function and pathologies of the human body as they relate to the practice of massage therapy.
 The systems studied in this course include the lymphatic, immune, respiratory, digestive, urinary and reproductive systems.
 A discussion of common pathologies that effect these systems will serve to provide students a foundation for the critical thinking required of massage therapists when making therapeutic decisions in their practices.
 Additionally, students will study basic body metabolism and nutrition while discussing the principles of healthy eating.
 The use and development of self-study skills and professional medical terminology is encouraged.
-This course teaches students the bony landmarks and attachments of the major muscle groups, which enables them to locate the origins, insertions, and actions of each muscle.
-This skill allows for more specific hands-on application of massage techniques taught in other classes.

-ANATOMY ORIGINS, INSERTIONS MT:106 & ACTIONS (OIA)
+ANATOMY ORIGINS, INSERTIONS MT:106 & Actions (OIA)